 - User stories (participant profiles from the research)

-I combed the research and was able to extract goals, some tasks but there was a problem.
+I combed the research and was able to extract goals and some tasks but there was a problem.
 I didn’t understand the motivations underlying the tasks and I simply needed more context.
 I asked for the raw notes.
-Unfortunately they weren’t available.
+Unfortunately, they weren’t available.

 Design (ethnography) research is expensive for our clients.
-Should it be a one off investment with only one pay off?
-The research findings on the project suited the brief at the time but afterwards the needs of the project changed.
+Should it be a one-off investment with only one payoff?
+The research findings on the project suited the brief at the time but afterward the needs of the project changed.
 Detail needed to be understood and made visible as the project progressed from strategy to implementation.
 What I needed were the raw research notes.
 I propose delivering some of the raw research alongside formal deliverables.

 Raw research deliverables – what are they?

 - Transcripts – can be 20-30 pages long for a 90-minute interview.
 Transcribers can be found on freelancing sites like Amazon Turk and O-desk.
 Ask for raw transcripts that are “unclean” to preserve the ums and ahs.
 This helps convey the participants’ nonverbal cues.

 - Photos – If the research findings don’t include photo evidence then provide photos separately.
 Add notes to indicate the participant reference and what is important evidence in the photo.